Improving the $\frac{1}{3}-\frac{2}{3}$ Conjecture for Width Two Posets: Bounding delta(P)

 Without loss of generality we work with the situation on the left.
 Let $a$, $b$, and $c$ be the number of valid paths of the grid diagram of $P$ that pass through segments $s_1$, $s_2$, and $s_3$ respectively.
 Let $p = e(P)$ be the total number of valid paths, or equivalently linear extensions of $P$.
 Notice that the paths may also go through segments parallel to $s_1$, $s_2$, and $s_3$ that are outside of the small portion depicted in Figure~\ref{fig:twofifths-lemma}.

-Now, since cell $C_{i, j + 1}$ is to the left of $\partial S$, the balance property implies that the number of valid paths that pass to its left is at most $\delta p$.
-Indeed, the fraction of valid paths passing on segments to the left is precisely the probability $\mathbb{P}(a_i\prec b_{j + 1})$, and since the fraction is at most $\frac{1}{2}$, it must actually be at most $\delta$.
-Similarly, the number of valid paths passing this vertical section strictly to the right of segment $s_3$ is at most $\delta p$.
-For this we use the balance property applied to cell $C_{i, j + 2}$; if we are at the edge of the grid then this number of paths to the right is in fact $0$.
+Now, since cell $C_{i, j + 1}$ is below $\partial S$, the balance property implies that the number of valid paths that pass below it is at most $\delta p$.
+Indeed, the fraction of valid paths passing on segments below it is precisely the probability $\mathbb{P}(a_i\prec b_{j + 1})$, and since the fraction is at most $\frac{1}{2}$ (since $C_{i,j+1}\in S$), it must actually be at most $\delta$.
+Similarly, the number of valid paths passing this horizontal section strictly above segment $s_3$ is at most $\delta p$.
+For this we use the balance property applied to cell $C_{i, j + 2}$.
+Explicitly, the number of such paths is precisely the probability $\mathbb{P}(b_{j+2}\prec a_i)$.
+It is at most $\frac{1}{2}$ (since $C_{i,j+2}\notin S$) hence it must actually be at most $\delta$.
+Also, if $C_{i,j+2}$ does not exist, then we are at the edge of the grid and this number of paths above is in fact $0$.
 Now, the total number of valid paths is $p$, hence the number of valid paths passing through segment $s_3$ must be at least $(1 - 2\delta)p$.
 That is, $c\ge (1 - 2\delta)p$.

 However, it is also clear that $a\ge b\ge c$.
 Indeed, we can exhibit an injection from valid paths passing through $s_3$ to valid paths passing through $s_2$ (and similar for $s_2$ and $s_1$): any such path has a portion from $(i - 1, j)$ to $(i, j + 1)$ that we reflect over the cell $C_{i, j + 1}$.